Antoine-Marin-Git/Trajectory_determination_and_Objet_tracking/README.md

 # Coordinates Frames, Orbital Elements, Position and Velocity Determination

-Position and velocity vectors of a satellite, orbiting the Earth for instance, are related to its 6 orbital elements that describe in an unambiguous way its orbit.
+Position and velocity vectors of a satellite, orbiting the Earth for instance, are related to its 6 orbital elements that describe in an unambiguous way its orbit as shown Fig. 1.